 The incisions associated with larger surgeries has an added healing process.

-Lymph vessels are severed do to the incision.
-Fluids can no longer cross the break so it is essential to move the fluids to the nearest open vessels and nodes.
-The lymphatic system has built with in it many back up systems to accommodate this disruption.
+Lymph vessels are severed due to the incision.
+Fluids can no longer cross the break, so it is essential to move the fluids to the nearest open vessels and nodes.
+The lymphatic system has built within it many backup systems to accommodate this disruption.

 A tummy tuck may build a bubble of fluids which linger right above the incision.
-This is addressed by directing the fluids around the incision and down towards the nodes.
+This is addressed by directing the fluids around the incision and towards the nearest nodes.